averissimo/teal-enhancements/draft.md

 ## 3. Launching `teal` applications.

-- The simplest `teal` application to launch (`shinylive` example)
+- The simplest `teal` application to launch (`shinylive` example).
+  `teal::init` with empty modules list.
 - `teal` application with a dummy module (`shinylive` example):
   - where the modules are shown in the UI
-  - where is the filter panel
+  - where is the filter panel.
 - `teal::init` and its parts (complex topic):
   - the data argument
-  - the modules argument
+  - the modules argument.
-  - additional modifiers for a `teal` application: adding footer, title, etc...
+- Additional modifiers for a `teal` application: adding footer, header, etc...
+- Troubleshooting common launch issues.

+Learning objective: can launch and configure basic `teal` applications.

 ## 4. Understanding data in `teal`.